gpsoft/clonya/README.md

 We use `lein-ring` plugin only for releasing.
 During development, we let Figwheel hook the Ring handler and serves it through its own web server(not the Rint&Jetty setup).
 A caveat is that auto-reloading for CLJ doesn't work.

 Also we don't do `lein garden auto` in dev.
-Instead, the helper function detects the change in `lein-garden` and re-generate the css file.
+Instead, the helper function detects the change in `clonya.styles/main` and re-generate the css file.
 As auto-reloading doesn't work, you need to do `cpp` on the `defstyles` form to update the var.